WRIJ/patch-portainer-unpacker/README.md

-# Portainer Unpacker
+# Portainer Compose Unpacker Patched

-A patched Portainer Unpacker image that triggers a webhook after cloning a GitOps stack.
+Provides patched Portainer Compose Unpacker image that triggers a webhook after cloning a GitOps stack.

 The service listening for this webhook must run on the same machine as the **Portainer Agent** that manages the stack, and must use the exact same mount